codelao/Tier-List-Bot/README.md

 ## Usage
-This repository is already configured for using on hostings.
+This repository is already configured for using on hostings (including multi-user).
 Review [installation](#installation) steps.

 ## Installation